ljw1004/csharpspec/csharp/classes.md

 ### Field-like events

 Within the program text of the class or struct that contains the declaration of an event, certain events can be used like fields.
-To be used in this way, an event must not be `abstract` or `extern`, and must not explicitly include *event_accessor_declaration*s.
+To be used in this way, an event must not be `abstract` or `extern`, and must not explicitly include *event_accessor_declarations*.
 Such an event can be used in any context that permits a field.
 The field contains a delegate ([Delegates](delegates.md#delegates)) which refers to the list of event handlers that have been added to the event.
 If no event handlers have been added, the field contains `null`.

 In the example
 ```csharp